dmozzoni/css-layout/readme.md

 # Outtro (5 / 145)

-There are over 500 CSS properties.
-It's impossible to memorize them.
-The key is to just get an idea of what you can accomplish with CSS, and then know what to Google.
+Remember that Google is your friend.
+As junior devs, it is impossible to remember everything, especially in a fast changing environment liek coding.
+There will always be many ways to do the same thing.
+Find what works for you and your style.
+All you need to know is what techniques are out there to know what to look for.

 ### Tools that can help